Farmers to receive fourth cane payment tomorrow

 To date, FSC has paid out a total of $62.33 per tonne of cane to farmers.
 This includes $38.50 per tonne delivery payment, $12.83 per tonne second payment and $11 per tonne third cane payment.

-Brown adds, for the fourth cane payment, the Government contribution to the guaranteed cane price is $11.85 per tonne.
+Brown adds, as at the fourth cane payment, the Government contribution to the guaranteed cane price is $11.85 per tonne.